5 Free Knitting Patterns for Comfort Shawls Offer Warmth & Love

 (Or, perhaps all we have available is worsted-weight yarn, and so that’s what we want to use!)

-Kinetic: For a little more of a challenge, try this rectangular shawl.
+• Why you’ll want to: Want a little more of a challenge?
+Try this stylish rectangular wrap.
 It has an attractive basketweave-like design, and you can easily adapt it to make a scarf as well.

 Stash Buster Shawl - easy comfort shawl